Sequential Detection of an Abrupt Change in a Random Sequence with Unknown Initial State: Cost Parameter Bounds and Tradeoffs

-\begin{remark} Opposite-sided risks will stay large when a change occurs, i.e., under $H_k$, where $ k>1$.
-In fact, larger parameters $a$ and $c$ cause opposite-sided risks to diverge more quickly, reducing the probability of incorrect detection and the proposed test converges more quickly to a one-sided test. \end{remark}

-\begin{remark} An interpretation of (\ref{ERnkbar}) can be made on initial transient behaviour.
-The time spent in an initial state where opposite-side risks are large enough to incur an incorrect detection decreases as $a$ and $c$ increase.
+\begin{remark} Risks for hypotheses with incorrect initial state will stay large under the large change-time regime after a change occurs.
+In fact, a larger value of $c$ causes incorrect-detection risks to diverge more quickly, reducing the probability of incorrect detection.
+In addition, the time spent in an initial state where incorrect-detection risks are small enough to incur an incorrect detection decrease as $c$ increases. \end{remark}